dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Exceptions to this are statements in `debug` blocks and that `@safe` functions may also call `@trusted` functions.

 This DIP proposes that
-1. essential calls to `const` or `immutable` eFP/D type parameters are not to be subjected to this condition, as well as
+1. essential calls to `const`, `inout`, or `immutable` eFP/D type parameters are not to be subjected to this condition, as well as
-2. essential calls to local `const` or `immutable` eFP/D type variables declared in the functional, that are initialized by dereferencing and/or indexing a parameter without conversion, become valid, too.
+2. essential calls to local `const`, `inout`, or `immutable` eFP/D type variables declared in the functional, that are initialized by dereferencing and/or indexing a parameter without conversion, become valid, too.

 This DIP suggests that